zerothi/pythonsupport-page/docs/menu/documentation/pip/pip.rst

    scipy,1.10
    matplotlib

-Basically it contains the equivalent of many packages on the same line, see :ref:`pip-installing`.
+The file contains the equivalent versions of the packages in the :ref:`pip-installing` section.
+It is easier to do the installations with the help of a ``requirements.txt`` file when there are too many packages to install at the same time, as it helps us to not do the installations with a single command on the same line, or to not run the installation command multiple times.

-Installation using a ``requirements.txt`` file is simply specifying the file with ``-r`` flag:
+To install using ``requirements.txt``, use the ``-r`` flag:

 .. tab-set::